 Fig. 3.14.
 Annual-mean time series of global averages of (a) net surface heat flux (Qnet; Wm-2) from the combination of CERES EBAF4.1 SW+LW and OAFlux LH+SH.
 The 2021 Qnet estimate is based on FLASHFlux and OAFlux.
-Qnet anomalies are relative to the 2001–2015 climatology, and positive anomalies denote increased net downward heat flux into the ocean that has a warming effect on the ocean surface. (b) Net freshwater flux (P-E; cm yr-1) from the combination of GPCP P and OAFlux E. P-E and anomalies are relative to the 1988–2015 climatology, and positive anomalies denote increased freshwater flux into the ocean that causes sea surface freshening. and (c) wind stress magnitude (N m-2) from OAFlux.
-Wind stress anomalies are relative to the 1988–2015 climatology, and positive anomalies denote increased wind stress magnitude over the ocean.
+Qnet anomalies are relative to the 2001–2015 climatology, and positive anomalies denote increased net downward heat flux into the ocean that has a warming effect on the ocean surface. (b) Net freshwater flux (P-E; cm yr-1) from the combination of GPCP P and OAFlux E. P-E and anomalies are relative to a 1988–2015 climatology, and positive anomalies denote increased freshwater flux into the ocean that causes sea surface freshening. and (c) wind stress magnitude (N m-2) from OAFlux.
+Wind stress anomalies are relative to a 1988–2015 climatology, and positive anomalies denote increased wind stress magnitude over the ocean.
 Error bars denote one standard deviation of annual-mean variability.